1. Reporting Entity

-The financial statements have been prepared on a “Going Concern” basis.
+The financial statements have been prepared under the historical cost convention on accrual basis.

 These financial statements are presented in Indian National Rupee ('INR'), which is the Company’s functional currency.
 All amounts have been rounded to the nearest rupees, unless otherwise indicated.